Fact-checked by the onlinepaydaynews.com editorial team

 Do Small Collections Cause Disproportionate Score Damage?

-Yes — a single collection account, even for a balance as small as $28, can cause a FICO score to drop by 50 to 110 points depending on the borrower’s starting score and credit age.
+Yes.
+A single collection account, even for a balance as small as $28, can cause a FICO score to drop by 50 to 110 points depending on the borrower’s starting score and credit age.
 Small, forgotten debts sent to collections are among the most damaging hidden credit score killers precisely because borrowers rarely know they exist.

 Medical bills, gym membership fees, and library fines are common sources of micro-collections that appear without warning.
 Under the CFPB’s 2024 medical debt rule, unpaid medical bills under $500 will no longer appear on credit reports from the three major bureaus starting in 2025.
-However, non-medical small collections remain fully reportable.
+Non-medical small collections remain fully reportable.
 If you have ever changed addresses, a small balance from a former utility provider or landlord may have gone to collections without a single notice reaching you.

 Borrowers who have experienced score damage from collections and need short-term financing should understand the landscape before applying.
 Our guide on short-term loans after medical bills explains how existing derogatory marks affect lender decisions and what borrowers can realistically expect.